VloethemveldCamps and populations

 In 1946, the POWs were reclassified and most released.

 Following is page from an inventory of POW camps which includes Zedelgem—the POW population across all camps totalled 63,459, including more than 16,000 in Camp 2227.
-Estimates are that a 100,000 POWs in total passed through the Zedelgem camps.
+Estimates are that 100,000 total POWs in passed through the Zedelgem camps.

 21 Army Group was under Field Marshall Montgomery commanding.